Skip to Content

 To learn more about how the Titanic compared to modern cruise ships, check out this post:

 The Titanic had a sister ship called the Olympic.
-Olympic was built along side the Titanic but was actually slightly older.
+The Olympic was built alongside the Titanic but was launched the year before.

 Olympic Swimming Pool Colourized

-The Swimming Pool of The Olympic, Titanic’s Sister Ship
+The Swimming Pool of on “Olympic” – Titanic’s Sister Ship

 The following video shows a rendering of what the Titanic’s swimming pool would have looked like: